How to Structure FastAPI Routers for PostGIS Tables

 lat: float = Query(..., ge=-90, le=90),

-radius: float = Query(500.0, gt=0),
+radius: float = Query(500.0, gt=0, description="Search radius in metres"),

-db: AsyncSession = Depends(get_db)
+db: AsyncSession = Depends(get_db),

 ):